FHA World - FHA Gift of

 According to the new FHA Policy changes, which go into effect in early summer of 2010, FHA will require 10% down payment for anyone purchasing with a FICO score lower than 600.

 The new FHA Policy changes limit seller concessions to 3% of the sale price.
-These will go into effect in early summer of 2011.
+These went into effect in early summer of 2011.

 What documentation will I need?